AN INTRODUCTION TO THE SCALES OF MT MERU

 Jacques Dudon independently and concurrently worked and developed many of these series.
 He used a method of finding what he calls the P series.
 This can be found by multiplying the converged generator by the set of ascending whole numbers at least up to the number of seed numbers needed and rounding out the results.

-this case 1.32471795725…. which one would want to convert to Log based
+the case of Meta-Slendro, this is 1.32471795725... which one would want to convert to its log base

 subharmonic and harmonic versions are the same and the basic triad